repyh/lovelive-api/README.md

 ## Contribution Guide

-If you're interested to contribute to this project, feel free to head on over to [our contribution guidelines](CONTRIBUTING.md).
+If you're interested to contribute to this project, feel free to head on over to [our contribution guidelines](CONTRIBUTING.md) and [our code of conduct](CODE_OF_CONDUCT.md).
 Please follow the instructions carefully before creating a pull request.
 Quick note, if you don't have any experience with programming or modifying json file, you can also contribute, to know how, head on over to the instruction file.

 ## TODO